 There is an elastic piece at the bottom of the cover to hold it in place too.

 And of course, lots of pockets!
-I made two zippered pockets and two slip pockets.
+I made two zippered pockets and two slip pockets – all with cotton quilting fabric.
 These can be customized however you want.

 The reason why I cut the towels to be narrow – just wider than the chair – is so that the pockets wouldn’t touch the ground.
 Who wants their phone to hit the ground when the drop it in the pocket?
 Not me!!!